gogins/csound-extended/README.md

 You may also install locally by first building from sources, as described below.
 You may then install the software by running `sudo make install` in the build-linux directory.
 However, be warned that this installs the software in /usr/local.
-You will also first need to separately install Csound.

 There are files and directories in the Git repository and in the packages that can be used as helpers for csound-extended.
-You can create symbolic links from
-these files to your home directory or other places.
+You can create symbolic links from these files to your home directory or other places.

 - `build-env.sh`: Source this to set useful environment variables for the